gwleuverink/leuver.ink/source/_posts/building-a-cli-companion-for-your-nativephp-app.blade.md

 ### Wrapping Up

-None of this, except the server, requires special NativePHP features.
-It's PHP, bash, SQLite, and HTTP, wired together in a way that turns a desktop application into something you can script from anywhere on your machine.
+Apart from the server, none of this requires special NativePHP features.
+It's PHP, bash, SQLite, and HTTP, wired together in a way that turns a desktop application into something you can fully drive from your terminal.

-The key insight: most CLI operations can just read the database directly.
-The API is only necessary when changes need to reach the running app.
-That keeps the CLI fast and the architecture simple.
+And while Laravel Prompts is a great fit here, you could swap it for any CLI framework.
+Bubbletea, ratatui, or just plain bash.
+The architecture doesn't care what draws the UI.
+The world is your oyster 🦪

 — Willem